+ITEM 14.
 Principal Accounting Fees and Services

 Deloitte served as Viatris' independent registered public accounting firm during 2023 and 2022 and audited Viatris' financial statements for the fiscal years ended December 31, 2023 and 2022.
 No relationships exist with Deloitte other than the usual relationship between such a firm and its client.
-Details about the nature of the services provided by, and fees Viatris paid to, Deloitte and affiliated firms for such services during 2023 and 2022 are set forth below.
+Details about the nature of the services provided by, and fees Viatris paid to, Deloitte and affiliated firms for such services during 2023 and 2022 are set forth below

-In Mi In Millions
+In Millions

 2023 2022

-Audit Fees (1) \$18.03 \$15.41
+Audit Fees (1) \$ 18.03 \$ 15.41

 Audit-Related Fees (2) 0.28 0.35

 Tax Fees (3) 1.82 0.15

 All Other Fees

-Total Fees \$20.13 \$15.91
+Total Fees \$ 20.13 \$ 15.91

-- (1) Represents fees for professional services provided for the audit of the Company's annual consolidated financial statements, the audit of the Company's internal control over financial reporting, as required by Section 404 of the Sarbanes-Oxley Act of 2002, reviews of the Company's quarterly condensed consolidated financial statements, audit services provided in connection with other statutory or regulatory filings, and accounting, reporting and disclosure matters. - (2) Represents fees for assurance services related to the audit of the Company's annual consolidated financial statements, including audits of certain of the Company's subsidiaries, comfort letters, certain SEC filings and other agreed-upon procedures. - (3) Represents fees primarily related to tax return preparation, tax planning and tax compliance support services, as well as fees related to tax advice provided in connection with the Combination.
+(1) Represents fees for professional services provided for the audit of the Company's annual consolidated financial statements, the audit of the Company's internal control over financial reporting, as required by Section 404 of the Sarbanes-Oxley Act of 2002, reviews of the Company's quarterly condensed consolidated financial statements, audit services provided in connection with other statutory or regulatory filings, and accounting, reporting and disclosure matters.